-Last year I started offering room makeover consultations where I meet with readers (you!) and go through this planning process, working together towards a plan.
-The feedback has been consistent- a plan helps them feel empowered to take on the room makeover they’ve either been putting off or that they’ve stalled at.
+Last year I offered room makeover consultations where I met with readers (you!) and went through this planning process, working together towards a plan.
+The feedback was been consistent- a plan helps you feel empowered to take on the room makeover you’ve either been putting off or that you’ve stalled at.

 Honestly, friends… plans are golden and will help you truly love your home when you’re all done that well planned makeover.